 3. NordVPN – powerful, secure, and great in Canada

-NordVPN is a hugely popular VPN for Canada, and it's both great for staying secure online and accessing streaming content worldwide – and, at just $3.71 a month, it's good value too.View Deal
+NordVPN is a hugely popular VPN for Canada, and it's both great for staying secure online and accessing streaming content worldwide.
+It's super fast, has over 5,000 servers worldwide, and also offers a 30-day money-back guarantee so you can try before you commit.View Deal

 The best Canada VPNs today

 The best Canada VPN on the market, ExpressVPN ticks all the boxes.
-Not happy just with blazing speeds and powerful content unblocking, it provides the fullest package on the market with great torrenting support, serious security and excellent apps.
+Not content with blazing speeds and powerful content unblocking, it provides the fullest package on the market with great torrenting support, serious security and excellent apps.

 First things first, ExpressVPN boasts military-grade AES-256 encryption combined with a selection of protocols, Perfect Forward Secrecy and an audited no-logging policy.
 It also has a kill switch to protect you if your connection drops, plus split tunnelling, which can route some of your traffic through the VPN while keeping some untouched.

-As well as that, you’ll also be able to access pretty much any Netflix library, from the USA to Japan, Hulu, NBC’s brand new Peacock, Amazon Prime Video and more.
-That’s quite a cinematic roster, and much of it will be unlocked as part of our subscription if you virtually relocate yourself to a certain country.
+As well as that, you’ll also be able to access pretty much any Netflix library from the USA to Japan, Hulu, NBC’s brand new Peacock, Amazon Prime Video and more.
+That’s quite a cinematic roster, and much of it will be unlocked as part of your subscription if you virtually relocate yourself to a certain country.

 Don’t be intimidated by Express’s vast list of features – if all you want to do is press a button and get connected, you can do that too.
 While fine-tuning a VPN is fun for some, we really appreciate how ExpressVPN works perfectly out the box.